ntpa/banking/README.md

 #### Executable operation

-> The executable will create its output file, but will fail when program execution begins if *database and credenetials are not properly instantiated.*
+> The executable will create its output file, but will fail when program execution begins if *database and credentials are not properly instantiated.*

 Assuming all files in src/ in the same directory compile and build executable in Linux(**Debian**) with: